pawanmsr/pawanmsr.github.io/_posts/2025-12-04-games-and-markets.markdown

 ### Finite Difference Method

-Trying to find solutions to differential equations may be painful exercise and likely fruitless for most of us, but it is always possible to visualise them numerically. $y$ and all the other variables that affect $f$ are split equally (not necessarily same number of intervals).
+Trying to find solutions to differential equations may be painful exercise, and likely fruitless for most of us, but it is always possible to visualise them numerically. $y$ and all the other variables that affect $f$ are split equally (not necessarily same number of intervals).
 The partial derivative of $f$ with respect to each of the variable is computed (assuming all other variables are constant), and then these partial derivatives are substituted into the differential equation to get the value of $f$ at next step.
 This new value of $f$ is used to compute the next iteration of partial derivatives - at least that's how I do it.

 More stateful programming methods may be better suited.